thegeek-sys/Vault/Class/Multicore/Parallel design patterns.md

 >```

 ### Loop parallelism
-se ho ciclo da 10 volte eseguo 10 thread nei quali ognuno esegue un ciclo

 Employed for migration of legacy/sequential software to multicore.
-Focuses on breaking up loops by manipulating the loop control variable (but a loop has to be in a particular form to support this)
+Focuses on breaking up loops by manipulating the loop control variable (but a loop has to be in a particular form to support this, eg. if there is a loop that executes 10 times, 10 threads are executed and each one compute one cycle)

-It has limited flexibility, but limited development effort as well and is supported by OpenMP
+It has limited flexibility, but limited development effort as well

+>[!tip] Supported by OpenMP

+>[!]

 local_n numero di trapezi su cui ogni processo deve lavorare